lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/breaking-a-carbon-nanotube.rst

 .. container:: justify

     We need to specify the parameters of both bonded and non-bonded potentials.
+Here, the parameters are taken from the OPLS-AA (Optimised Potentials for Liquid Simulations-All-Atom) force
+    field :cite:`jorgensenDevelopmentTestingOPLS1996`.
     Create a new text file in the *unbreakable-bonds/* folder and name it *parm.lammps*.
 Copy the following lines in it:

 .. code-block:: lammps